AnyBody/tutorials/Parameter_studies_and_optimization/lesson3.md

 505.329399532772
 ```

-Now we get the time integral of the `Pmet_total` variable as as single value,
+Now we get the time integral of the `Pmet_total` variable as a single value,
 and we are now ready to define the optimization process.

 ## Setting up the optimization study